 It’s the real surfers’ ‘paradise’.
 Byron’s wave rich coastline is unspoilt by urban development, with beaches from Brunswick Head to Lennox Head offering some of Australia’s best surfing.
 Depending where you go, it has great appeal for both beginners and pros.
 Byron’s Main Beach is an ideal place for beginners to experience the thrill of catching a wave, and multi-award winning Let’s Go Surfing are the local specialists at changing lives, one wave at a time, through lessons focused on safety, fun, connecting with nature and personal challenge.

 Domestic and international flight connections.
 Byron is a well-known self-drive destination, but it’s also one of Australia’s most accessible regional destinations with unrivalled access from three airports.
 This means you include Byron in a multi-sector itinerary connecting destinations like Sydney, Melbourne, Cairns, Adelaide, Darwin, Alice Springs, Tasmania and Perth with affordable one-way fares.
 There’s also direct access to New Zealand, the US, and Asia via international airports at Coolangatta and Brisbane.
 The most convenient and official gateway to the region is Ballina-Byron Gateway Airport.
-With no traffic getting in and out of the airport, up to 58 direct flights a week connecting with Sydney, Melbourne and Newcastle and $7million terminal upgrade. it’s the most hassle-free way to get to and from Byron as part of an Australian itinerary.
+With no traffic getting in and out of the airport, up to 58 direct flights a week connecting with Sydney, Melbourne and Newcastle and a $7 million terminal upgrade, it’s the most hassle-free way to get to and from Byron as part of an Australian itinerary.

 Your taste buds will love it.
 The Byron region’s subtropical climate and volcanic soil sustain lots of things to eat and drink.
 Coffee, macadamia, pecan, grains, tea, cheese, olives, herbs, spices, aromatics, tropical fruit, vegetables, edible flowers, meats and seafood are all grown or made in abundance.
 Restaurateurs, brewers, chefs, baristas and entrepreneurs bring their talents to collaborate with farmers and producers who share their passion for authentic, honest food and beverages with provenance in the region.
 The food and drinks created and offered by Three Blue Ducks, Stone & Wood Brewery, Beach Byron Bay and Cape Byron Distillery are some of Byron’s quality, epicurean experiences you should not miss.